tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "There is a special shipment going out today...
 I uh...
 I need to speak with them in the second factory." it sounded better in my head when I was thinking about what I would say this morning.

 He looked at me an eyebrow raised high.
-Even though the other workers around me were saying nothing, their silence became even more punctuated as they listened in.
+Even though the other workers around us were saying nothing, their silence became even more punctuated as they listened in.

 "Second factory?
 No. No need.
 Why you go?" he said.